 For temporary room (and board, if you like), you can earn good seasonal income, especially if your house is in a good location.
 Airbnb is a good place to list your space.
 If you’re new to Airbnb, you can get a $40 in travel credit through my link.

 Unused garage space can earn you money from people who need a garage for their car, and those who want extra storage or office space.
 Check out Spacer to see how it works!

 Make Extra Money Online

 Need to earn extra income?
 Below are some of the best ways to make extra money online legitimately!

 61. Become a Forum Moderator.

 Websites that run forums often hire moderators to help them with visitor comments and inquiries, and greatly appreciate a moderator who can enforce rules and encourage proper decorum.
 Sites that seem to hire moderator or chat reps frequently include: ModSquad and The Social Element.

 62. Manage Other People’s Social Media Accounts.

 Some people prefer to let other people handle their social accounts when they are too busy with other things.
-Basically, you post and reply to comments on their behalf but with their permission.
+As a Social Media Manager, you handle their social media platforms (i.e posting, liking and replying to comments, etc) on their behalf but with their permission.

 63. Answer Surveys.